Primer of Strong-Field Quantum Electrodynamics for Experimentalists: Nonperturbative QED in Strong External Fields

 $\eta$ is the centre-of-mass energy squared in units of the pair rest energy $2m_ec^2$.

-The parameters $\chi$ and $\xi$ together characterise the transition from the perturbative to the nonperturbative regimes in SFQED, either through increasing classical nonlinearity (via $\xi$) or growing quantum effects (via $\chi$).

 When considering a photon in a strong background field, the relevant quantum parameter is $\chi_\gamma$.
-The resulting interaction regimes are mapped in figure~\ref{fig:regimes} in the $\xi-\chi_\gamma$ plane.
+The resulting interaction regimes are mapped in Figure~\ref{fig:regimes} in the $\xi-\chi_\gamma$ plane.

-In the regime $\xi \ll 1$ and $\chi_\gamma \ll 1$, the interaction is purely quantum but multiphoton and perturbative.
-While individual background photons are too weak to induce pair creation, a sufficiently large number $n_*$ of them can combine to satisfy energy-momentum conservation.
-The process is described by a sum over Feynman diagrams involving an increasing photon number.
+In the regime $\xi \ll 1$ and $\chi_\gamma \ll 1$, the interaction is already purely quantum, since pair production does not exist classically, but remains multiphoton and perturbative.
+While individual background photons are too weak to induce pair creation, only channels involving a sufficient number of background-field quanta can satisfy energy--momentum conservation.
+The process is described by a sum over Feynman diagrams involving an increasing photon number, starting from the minimum kinematically allowed order, with higher-order contributions being increasingly suppressed in the perturbative regime.

-For $\xi \ll 1$ but $\chi_\gamma \geq 1$, the interaction remains perturbative but becomes quantum.
-A photon can be converted into an electron-positron pair through field-assisted decay, typically via a single vertex in the Feynman diagram expansion.
-The process rate scales linearly with the field strength, hence the label linear quantum regime.
+For $\xi \ll 1$ but $\chi_\gamma \geq 1$, the interaction remains perturbative but becomes dominated by strong quantum effects.
+A photon can be converted into an electron--positron pair through field-assisted decay, typically via a single vertex in the Feynman diagram expansion.
+The process rate scales linearly with the field intensity, hence the label linear quantum regime.

 When $\xi \gg 1$ but $\chi_\gamma \ll 1$, the field is strong, yet the photon energy is insufficient for pair creation.
 However, the strong field modifies the vacuum structure allowing the photon to tunnel through the energy barrier, with a rate that is exponentially suppressed in $1/\chi_\gamma$.
 This process is nonperturbative and the background has to be treated exactly.